lviens/ConvDeNoise/README.md

 # ConvDeNoise: A convolutional denoising autoencoder to denoise correlation functions

-* Edit 27/09/2019: Small changes of the input data normalization and architecture.
+* **Edit 27/09/2019**: Small changes of the input data normalization and architecture.
 The new normalization of the SC functions should be between -1 and 1 (0 and 1 in the 1st version).
 The new autoencoder only has 4 hidden layers (6 layers in the first version).
 These two changes decrease the number of parameters to train for the same level of performance.
+A revised version of the pre-print will soon be online.

 * Codes to reproduce Figure 7 (Figure 8 can also be plotted by changing two lines of the code) of the following paper:
   - Viens L. and Van Houtte C., Denoising ambient seismic field correlation functions with convolutional autoencoders (submitted to GJI).
 A preprint (not peer-reviewed) of the paper is available at https://eartharxiv.org/q4m2t/.